abatten/fruitbat/README.rst

 following:

 Most of the calculations will be centred around the `Frb class`_.
-You can can define an instance of the `~Frb` with a name and a dispersion measure.
+You can can define an instance of the `Frb class`_ with a name and a dispersion measure.
 To calculate the redshift of the FRB use the method `calc_redshift_` ::